The Muppets Christmas Carol is back for a second screening at Lark Hill Place this festive season.

 “This, along with the Muppet’s hilarious family friendly film made for a perfect choice of a film to be shown in the perfect setting.
 We hope that viewers will feel like they’ve stepped onto the streets of the film as they enjoy a firm Christmas favourite.”

-Events like this have proven to be extremely popular with Salford residents, with the tickets that went on sale for the 8th December screening selling out within only a few days: “We had so many people who wanted to join us, we put on another event the next week to meet demand!”
+Events like this have been extremely popular with Salford residents, with the tickets for the December 8 screening selling out within only a few days.

 However, the movie itself is not the only Victorian element about the festive event.
-Lark Hill Place is a recreated set inside the Salford Art museum that realistically represents a stereotypical Northern street back in the late 1800s.
+Lark Hill Place is a recreated set inside the Salford Museum and Art Gallery that realistically represents a stereotypical Northern street back in the late 1800s.

 This makes for an immersive experience that will allow all attendees to feel as though they are visiting the Ghosts of Christmas Past with Kermit, Miss Piggy and Fozzie Bear themselves.

-A recent survey of Salford Students determined that only 25% of them have attended an outdoor cinema screening of any type, which speaks volumes in how unusual of an event this is.
-Speaking of the unique nature of the event; Edward says; “If you’d like to watch The Muppet’s in the surround of a Victorian Street, this is probably the best opportunity you’ll get.”
+Speaking of the unique nature of the event; Edward said; “If you’d like to watch The Muppets in the surround of a Victorian Street, this is probably the best opportunity you’ll get.”

-However, the coordinators state that the cold weather should not put anyone off, as the atmosphere should be cosy despite the cold exterior: “The street will be very cold much like a real Victorian street as there isn’t any central heating.
-So I’d really recommend anyone coming to bring coats and blankets!”
+“The street will be very cold much like a real Victorian street as there isn’t any central heating.
+So I’d really recommend anyone coming to bring coats and blankets.”

 The screening is one of many occurring across the city this Christmas, with other events at the sister site Ordsall Hall being ‘really well received’.